 - Caltha palustris or Marsh Marigold (sun or shade)

 - Dicentra or Bleeding Heart is one of the great shade garden perennials – either the old-fashioned bleeding heart or the newer (longer-blooming) short hybrids make a great color choice in your shade garden.
+I loved bleeding hearts so much, I wrote a second article about them here.

 - Epimedium is a tremendous groundcover for that shade garden where few other plants will thrive (yes, you do have to water it).